koto-lang/koto/docs/core_lib/iterator.md

 sometimes to make a standalone iterator for manual iteration.

 Note that calling `.iter` with an `Iterator` will return the iterator without modification.
-If a copy of the iterator is needed then use `.copy()`.
+If a copy of the iterator is needed then see `koto.copy` and `koto.deep_copy`.

 ### Example